-In order to build the capacity of service providers to deliver results and ensure that the program is progressing as intended, an important function that the IEOF will take on is that of performance management.
-This will entail building dashboards for monitoring key performance indicators, collecting data and generating datadriven insights into the performance of the program and the fund.
-The performance manager will also visit the field, review challenges, assess progress on the ground first-hand, and provide strategic support to the service provider wherever required (see Figure 11).
+In order to build the capacity of the service providers to deliver results and ensure that the program is progressing as intended, an important function that IEOF will take on is that of performance management.
+This will entail building dashboards for monitoring key performance indicators and collection of data and generate data-driven insights into the performance of the program and the fund.
+The performance manager will also visit the field, review challenges, assess the progress on the ground first-hand and provide strategic support to the service provider, wherever required (see Figure 11).
 Based on this, the performance manager will report to the Steering Committee constituted for the specific mechanism on the progress, and mid-course corrections suggested.
 The SF-IND will provide a performance management team consisting of a Senior staff/Director, Manager and an Analyst with a total capacity of 70-100% total full-time equivalent assigned to performance management.
-The role of the performance management is crucial because it is meant to reduce the risk of failure and facilitate achievement of outcomes.
-The specific responsibilities of the performance manager with regards to the stakeholders are outlined in Annex 2.
-Evaluation is key to any pay-for-success mechanism given that it determines if the outcomes have been achieved and the basis for triggering payments to investors.
-However, in India, there is a dearth of agencies with the required expertise.
-Those with financial and evaluation expertise may not necessarily be competent to measure educational outcomes.
-Furthermore, some of the service providers may not be open to subjecting themselves to evaluation and their reluctance could stem from various reasons, ranging from the fact that they already get third-party assessments done or they do self-evaluation.
-The availability of data on whether the intervention has led to outcomes is a critical issue.
-For triggering payments based on outcomes, it is important that attribution is significant and clearly demonstrated.
-This can be a challenge because organizations may not want to subject themselves to rigorous Randomized Control Trials (RCTs) kind of evaluations (SF-IND-IEOF lead, interview).
+The role of performance management is crucial because it is meant to reduce the risk of failure and facilitate achievement of outcomes.
+The specific responsibilities of the performance manager with regards to the stakeholders are outlined in Annexure 2.